Difference between metals and nonmetals

 Examples Iron (Fe), Copper (Cu), Aluminum (Al).
 Oxygen (O), Carbon (C), Sulfur (S).

-The Environmental and Biological Roles
+Environmental and Biological Roles of Metals and Non-metals

 Conclusion